 Anger, for example, is a signal that our pathway is blocked.
 We want to be promoted, we perceive someone is interfering with that, we are angry at the person.
 The anger serves to focus our attention on the threat and motivates a response of fighting or pushing through the obstacle.

 Here is a chart of the eight basic emotions and a likely description of the focus and motivation provided:

-We can try to remove the judgment and call some of these “pleasant” or “unpleasant,” but that doesn’t quite work: Sometimes when I think my son is defying me, it feels very pleasant to express my anger.
-When my dad died, it felt right (not exactly pleasant, but good-hard) to feel sad.
+We can try to remove the judgment and call some of these “pleasant” or “unpleasant” to reduce the negativity bias.
+That doesn’t quite work because so-called unpleasant feelings are often not unpleasant.
+For example, sometimes when I think my son is defying me, it feels very pleasant to express my anger.
+Conversely, when my dad died, it felt right (not exactly pleasant, but good-hard) to feel sad.

 In Buddhism, and many other faith traditions, there is a notion of “non-duality.”
 Rather than good and bad as opposites, they can be seen as one, a whole with balancing sides.
 This is visually represented in the yin-yang symbol.
 In that graphic, the universe (a circle) is half and half… but not actually divided.
 The black and white are interlocked – they are one circle with two aspects.